wikimedia/mediawiki-extensions-Wikibase/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/wikimedia/mediawiki-extensions-Wikibase/badges/quality-score.png)](https://scrutinizer-ci.com/g/wikimedia/mediawiki-extensions-Wikibase/)

-The Wikibase.git package is part of the [Wikibase software](http://wikiba.se/) and consists of four interconnected MediaWiki extensions:
+The Wikibase.git package is part of the [Wikibase software](http://wikiba.se/) and consists of multiple MediaWiki extensions and other components.

-* Wikibase Repository (in the `repo` directory)
-* Wikibase Client (in the `client` directory)
-* WikibaseLib (in the `lib` directory)
-* WikibaseView (in the `view` directory)

-These extensions allow for the creation, maintenance, dissemination, and usage of structured data in MediaWiki.
+The package allows for the creation, maintenance, dissemination, and usage of structured data in MediaWiki.

-The repo is the extension for the repository.
-It allows the creation and maintenance of structured data.
-This is being used on [wikidata.org](https://www.wikidata.org).

-The client is the extension for the client.
-It allows several MediaWiki instances to use data provided by a Wikidata instance.
-Usually, you would not use them in a single wiki.
-This is being used on the Wikipedias.

-The lib bundles common code that is used by both the client and the repo.
+High level documentation can be found on [wikiba.se](https://wikiba.se/) and [mediawiki.org](https://www.mediawiki.org/wiki/Wikibase).
+Lower level documentation can be found on doc.wikimedia.org [here](https://doc.wikimedia.org/Wikibase/master/php/).

 ## Install